openedx/paragon/docs/decisions/0019-scaling-styles-with-design-tokens.rst

 * **Onboarding designers and engineers to design tokens.**

   * Given defining styles via JSON files is a bit of a nascent paradigm, there is a fair concern that onboarding designers and engineers to this new styles architecture may be more difficult than defining traditional styles (e.g., hardcoding CSS variables).
 That said, with adequate documentation and training, we feel the benefits of design tokens for Paragon's future scalability outweigh potential increased complexities with getting up to speed with design tokens.
-  * There is also a vision that there could, in the future, be a user interface built on top of the JSON design tokens such that changes could be made by designers and engineers alike without needing to understanding the underlying `style-dictionary` tool and JSON schema.
+  * There is also a vision that there could, in the future, be a user interface built on top of the JSON design tokens such that changes could be made by designers and engineers alike without needing to understanding the underlying `style-dictionary` tool and JSON file schema.
   * Design tokens will also be annotated with brief descriptions of their purpose, which will be helpful for theme authors.

+* **Design tooling support for tokens is still relatively poor.**

+  * One of the intriguing benefits of moving to design tokens is that they may be transformed to other formats compatible with different platforms.
+One of the areas the Paragon Working Group may like to explore in the future is an integration between its design tokens and the Figma design tool.
+  * One of the deliverables of the Paragon design system is the Figma library containing drop-in Paragon components that largely match the components as implemented in code.
+The Figma library enables designers to work more efficiently and consistently, without needing to redefine existing patterns.
+  * However, all of the visual styles associated with the design system are essentially defined twice: once in Figma and again in code.
+  * The longer term vision would be treat Figma as a compatible platform for Paragon's design tokens, such that these foundational style properties would truly become a single source of truth across for both designers and engineers alike.
+  * However, this vision is limited by what such design tools like Figma can support; While Figma does not have native support for design tokens, there are Figma plugins (e.g., `Design Tokens <https://www.figma.com/community/plugin/888356646278934516/Design-Tokens>`__) that might be worth exploring in the future.